garymcm/wsprnet_api/README.md

 * `http://wsprnet.org/drupal/wsprnet/paths/json`
 * `http://wsprnet.org/drupal/wsprnet/status/json`

-Parameters are the same as the map page form and I'll list them here soon.

 # API Parameters

 The following table shows the parameters enabled on a specific endpoint.
 Parameters can be passed via GET or POST.
 Values in parentheses are defaults.